sanskrit/raw_etexts_english/blogs/manasataramgini/2005-09-11_the-second-attempt-of-kama.md

 +++
-title = "The second attempt ofxa0kAma"
+title = "The second attempt of kAma"

 +++
 The contest between shiva and kAma is much celebrated in Hindu